Peter O'Toole: Interests and influences

-Death
+Death and legacy

 O'Toole retired from acting in July 2012 owing to a recurrence of stomach cancer.
-He died on 14 December 2013 at Wellington Hospital in St John's Wood, London, at the age of 81.
+He died on 14 December 2013 at the Wellington Hospital in St John's Wood, London, at the age of 81.
 His funeral was held at Golders Green Crematorium in London on 21 December 2013, where his body was cremated in a wicker coffin.
 His family stated their intention to fulfil his wishes and take his ashes to the west of Ireland.

-Legacy

-On 18 May 2014, a new prize was launched in memory of Peter O'Toole at the Bristol Old Vic Theatre School; this includes an annual award given to two young actors from the School, including a professional contract at Bristol Old Vic Theatre.
+On 18 May 2014, a new prize was launched in memory of O'Toole at the Bristol Old Vic Theatre School; this includes an annual award given to two young actors from the school, and a professional contract.
 He has a memorial plaque in St Paul's, the Actors' Church in Covent Garden, London.

-On 21 April 2017, the Harry Ransom Center at the University of Texas at Austin announced that Kate O'Toole had placed her father's archive at the humanities research centre.
+On 21 April 2017, the Harry Ransom Center at the University of Texas at Austin announced that Kate O'Toole had placed her father's archive at the Humanities Research Centre.
 The collection includes O'Toole's scripts, extensive published and unpublished writings, props, photographs, letters, medical records, and more.
-It joins the archives of several of O'Toole's collaborators and friends including Donald Wolfit, Eli Wallach, Peter Glenville, Sir Tom Stoppard, and Dame Edith Evans.
+It joins the archives of several of O'Toole's collaborators and friends, including Donald Wolfit, Eli Wallach, Peter Glenville, Sir Tom Stoppard, and Dame Edith Evans.

-Acting credits
+Acting credits and accolades

-Awards and honours

 O'Toole was the recipient of numerous nominations and awards.
 He was offered a knighthood but rejected it in objection to Prime Minister Margaret Thatcher's policies.
 He received four Golden Globe Awards, one BAFTA Award for Best British Actor (for Lawrence of Arabia) and one Primetime Emmy Award.